-Please tick yes to each of the following sections if you have 1 or more loans with a feature listed in section GC 18(3) that has been included in the pricing analysis because either:
+Please tick yes to each of the following sections if you have 1 or more loans with a feature listed in section GC 18(3) that has been included in the pricing analysis because of 1 or more of the following.

-- you have third party debt with a contractual term of greater than 5 years. - you have third party debt with the same feature, or you're an insuring or lending person and the feature was included to satisfy regulatory or solvency requirements set by the Reserve Bank.
+- You have third party debt with a contractual term of greater than 5 years. - You have third party debt with the same feature. - You are an insuring or lending person and the feature was included to satisfy regulatory or solvency requirements set by the Reserve Bank.